2022 Jahangirpuri violence: Investigation

 A First Information Report (FIR) was filed by police inspector Rajiv Ranjan Singh, who was on the spot.
 It stated that the procession was "peaceful" until it reached the mosque.
 Violence broke out after a man named Anshar (or Ansar), accompanied by a few others, started arguing with the members of the procession.
 It said the argument grew into a riotous situation and stone pelting started from both sides.
 The police managed to separate the two sides, but after a few minutes, stone pelting started again.

 Commentators noted that the FIR leaned towards the version of the events offered by "Hindus" (processionists).
 It did not mention the brandishing of swords or firearms, playing of provocating songs and slogan shouting.
 It also did not explain why the permissible route was not followed by the procession.
 There was also no mention of the efforts to hoist a saffron flag on the mosque.
-The Police Commissioner Rakesh Asthana later dismissed it as a baseless theory.
+The Police Commissioner Rakesh Asthana later dismissed the theory of saffron flags being planted on the mosque as baseless.

 Early the next day, 14 Muslim men were arrested.
 The local residents questioned why only Muslims were being arrested when both the sides were involved in fighting.
 Ansar was named as a conspirator.

 His wife, however, claimed that he was called in from home to defuse the situation at the mosque and he later helped police to control the situation.
 The police state that he had been involved two cases of assault earlier and had been repeatedly arrested under preventive sections.
-However, the local residents, both Hindu and Muslim, remember him as an extremely helpful person.Laasya Shekhar, Shivangi Saxena, Police ‘abuse’, saffron flags, a mysterious ‘Bangladeshi’ angle: What happened in Jahangirpuri?, Newslaundry, 18 April 2022.
+However, the local residents, both Hindu and Muslim, remember him as an extremely helpful person.